 - Rotary nystagmus which involves circular eye movements.

 These movements can occur in one or both eyes.

-Nystagmus can also cause poor eyesight and severe dizziness, though for most people their vision is not severely affected.
+Nystagmus can affect eyesight and cause varying degrees of dizziness, though for most people their vision is not severely affected.

 Treatments for Nystagmus

 Some mild forms of nystagmus after a head injury can be treated with corrective lenses or contacts.
 In more severe cases, certain drugs like Baclofen can help reduce nystagmus movements.

 Most of these treatments are only temporary, however, and do not address the root causes of nystagmus.
 Therefore, the best way to eliminate nystagmus is to treat whatever underlying issues that may be triggering it.

 A vestibular specialist can help you determine whether your nystagmus is caused by inner ear problems or brain damage.
 If inner ear damage is causing your nystagmus, vestibular therapy might help.

 The following are a few exercises that may help improve your sense of balance and improve nystagmus after a head injury:

 A head injury can cause the crystals in your inner ear to dislodge, which can lead to severe vertigo and a condition called Benign Paroxysmal Positional Vertigo (BPPV).
 The Epley maneuver was designed to move those crystals back into their proper place.